diagrams/diagrams-doc/doc/vector.rst

 __ http://en.wikipedia.org/wiki/Dot_product

-* The `normalized` function changes the magnitude of a vector to `1`:math:, while keeping the direction fixed.
+* The `normalize` function changes the magnitude of a vector to `1`:math:, while keeping the direction fixed.

 * `perp` yields a vector perpendicular to (and of the same magnitude